fred6/jackanapes/eucalg.md

 ![](images/21_15_rem1.png)

 Well golly, it seems to have worked.
 The right side has seven groups of 3, the left side has five groups of 3.
-When we take five groups away from 7 groups, we're left with two groups of 3, commonly known as 6.
+When we take five groups away from seven groups, we're left with two groups of 3, commonly known as 6.

 With a remainder of 6, the algorithm then moves into the next step of finding the GCD of 15 and 6: